 - Skin Bar -As an Esthetics Future Professional at San Francisco Institute of Esthetics & Cosmetology's, we want to ensure that the student has an opportunity to feel the touch of a professional skin therapist and experience at a skin bar.
 As such, we have created the "Spa Experience", where the student is treated to a face treatment at one of the most luxurious spas in San Francisco. - ◆ Advanced Education for Estheticians While attending San Francisco Institute of Esthetics & Cosmetology's, the student will receive advanced education classes at the International Dermal Institute (IDI).
 This off-site education will expose you to IDI's gold standard of education and contribute to your competitive edge to stand out in Esthetics.
 In addition, the student will accrue 25 hours of post-graduate education, which can be used towards an IDI 100-Hour Post-graduate Certificate.
 This is an exclusive arrangement, which exists only between San Francisco Institute of Esthetics & Cosmetology's and IDI. - bt-GEAR for Estheticians As part of the esthetics Future Professional kit, the student will receive the newest technology in bt-GEARTM from BioTherapeutic.
-These cordless, portable, and light-weight technologies facilitate cutting edge, non-invasive results during a facial. - bt-micro, which combines ultrasonic peeling with micro-current product penetration and disencrustation capabilities - bt-vision, which is a self-illuminating analyzation tool that rests comfortably on the user's head allowing for hands-free use - bt-analyze, a hand-held moisture analyzation meter that utilizes bio-electric impedance technology with a skin membrane sensor to detect trans-epidermal water loss - Clarisonic Tool for Estheticians The esthetics Future Professional kit includes a Clarisonic device used for skin cleansing.
+These cordless, portable, and light-weight technologies facilitate cutting edge, non-invasive results during a facial. - bt-micro, which combines ultrasonic peeling with micro-current product penetration and disencrustation capabilities - bt-vision, which is a self-illuminating analyzation tool that rests comfortably on the user's head allowing for hands-free use - bt-analyze, a hand-held moisture analyzation meter that utilizes bio-electric impedance technology with a skin membrane sensor to detect trans-epidermal water loss - bt-zoom, magnifies up to five times, has eight clear LED lights to enhance skin detail, and four UV LED lights to allow for rapid observation of skin.
+This system can be utilized during consultations or in the retail area for product recommendations. - Clarisonic Tool for Estheticians The esthetics Future Professional kit includes a Clarisonic device used for skin cleansing.
 Scientific studies have measured extraordinary results when using the Clarisonic device for skin cleansing and during facials.
 Using sonic technology, the Clarisonic device has proven to reduce oily areas, dry patches, and blemishes; it also gently, yet effectively, loosens dirt and oil to clear pores, leaving skin soft, smooth, and clean.
-When using the Clarisonic device, guests have noticed improved skin tone over a short period of time. - Brazilian Waxing Certification\ The Brazilian Waxing Certification Honors Program is offered to both Esthetician students and Cosmetology students.
+When using the Clarisonic device, guests have noticed improved skin tone over a short period of time. - Brazilian Waxing Certification The Brazilian Waxing Certification Honors Program is offered to both Esthetician students and Cosmetology students.
 As part of the Honors Program, we teach the student to provide professional Brazilian waxing services.
-With this training, the student can feel confident in performing a great quality service at any spa or salon with real industry timing. - Makeup Certification for Cosmetologists and Estheticians\ Completing the certification process with a particular makeup line proves that the student has a dedication to product knowledge and technique.
+With this training, the student can feel confident in performing a great quality service at any spa or salon with real industry timing. - Makeup Certification for Cosmetologists and Estheticians Completing the certification process with a particular makeup line proves that the student has a dedication to product knowledge and technique.
 As a certified Makeup Future Professional, the student will perform makeup applications for guests on the clinic classroom floor.
 Being certified also allows the student the opportunity to participate in off-campus events as a member of the Design Team.
 The student will hone their timing and techniques as a Makeup Artist by working on a variety of face shapes, eye shapes, and skin tones.

-\Honors Programs are not part of the standard curriculum and are available to students who qualify at no additional cost.
+Honors Programs are not part of the standard curriculum and are available to students who qualify at no additional cost.
 Not all students will qualify to participate in the Honors Program offerings.

-SCHOOL ADMINISTRATION AS OF JANUARY 2016
+SCHOOL ADMINISTRATION AS OF APRIL 2018

 Owner / Dean / Director: Deedee Crossett

 Operations Leader: Melissa Gallipeau

+Placement Leader: Noelle Callahan

 Admissions Leader: Colleen Jacques

-Placement Leader: Noelle Callahan

-Financial Aid Leader: Yuto Navarrete

-Financial Aid Assistant: Damita Samson

-Service Desk Leader: Anjela Ivanova